Academic Support Centers welcomes conversations and partnerships with faculty across Saint Paul College.

 Academic Support Centers offers several programs and services in addition to individual tutoring that provide an opportunity to facilitate a closer partnership between faculty and the department:

-- A course-embedded peer tutor who works under the guidance of an instructor over the duration of a course to provide individualized support and encouragement to students both inside and outside of the classroom.
+- We support course-embedded peer tutors who work under the guidance of an instructor over the duration of a course to provide individualized support and encouragement to students both inside and outside of the classroom.

 - The Fellows Program is a close and collaborative relationship between an instructor and professional fellow to support student learning in a particular course.

-- Professional fellows can facilitate math recitations; applied math workshops for career and technical programs; writing, reading, and general academic skills workshops; and peer-review sessions for writing projects.
+- Professional fellows can facilitate math recitations; applied math workshops for career and technical programs; review sessions in math and science courses; writing, reading, and general academic skills workshops; and peer-review sessions for writing projects.

 - Academic Support Director Mark Kjellman and professional fellows offer consultation on embedding academic support into programs and developing academic support resources.